Asif032000/dockerproj/README.md

  ## you can run whole webapp operations using main.py script only , it also contains much more features than the Web app.

+# note: you may face some issue with pull image button , while pulling bigger images like ubuntu, debian etc. smaller images are working fine like alpine.
+To pull images bigger in size use main.py